 Yes, there is the ABC Fire Extinguisher

 .
-These fire extinguishers will be labeled that they are rated for B and C fires and may
+This type will be labeled and rated for B and C fires and may

 be marked multipurpose for use on A, B and C fires.

-What are the components of an ABC fire extinguisher?
+What are the components of this type of extinguisher?

-How is the fire extinguished with an ABC fire extinguisher?
+How is the fire extinguished with this type?

-The powder in dry chemical fire extinguishers can “pack” inside the unit over time so lightly rock this type of extinguisher every few months to ensure that this does not happen..
+The powder in dry chemical extinguishers can “pack” inside the unit over time so lightly rock this type every few months to ensure that this does not happen.

-Are ABC fire extinguishers the most popular unit sold being that they can put out almost any kind of fire?
+Are these the most popular units sold being that they can put out almost any kind of fire?

-Yes, 5 and 10 pound ABC fire extinguishers represent over 80% of fire extinguishers sold.
+Yes, 5 and 10 pound ABC fire extinguishers represent over 80% of all types sold.
 They meet most codes for standard requirements.
 It is important to note that code requirements are only minimum guidelines.

 Other Special Type of Fires and Fire Extinguishers: